dhunton/DSC650/docs/lessons/12-week/week02.md

  LIMIT 10
 ```

- Modify the query so that the column order is `date`, `event`, and `eventLabel` instead of `event`, `eventLabel`, and `date.
+ Modify the query so that the column order is `date`, `event`, and `eventLabel` instead of `event`, `eventLabel`, and `date`.
 Download the results as a JSON file and copy the results to `dsc650/assignments/assignment02/results/wikidata-query.json`.

 ## Submission Instructions

 For this assignment, you will submit a zip archive containing the contents of the `dsc650/assignments/assignment02/` directory.
 Use the naming convention of `assignment02_LastnameFirstname.zip` for the zip archive.

 If you are using Jupyter, you can create a zip archive by running the `Package Assignments.ipynb` notebook.

 You can create this archive on your local machine using Bash (or a similar Unix shell) using the following commands.

 ```shell
  cd dsc650/assignments